jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 Welcome to Conversation 3: Technical Infrastructure & Automation!

-⚠️ RENAME REQUEST (NON-BLOCKING) ⚠️
+⚠️ RENAME REQUEST (NON-BLOCKING, SHORT FIRST REPLY) ⚠️

-After silent Guide Retrieval, open your first reply with this rename request, then continue the work in the same message:
+After silent Guide Retrieval, your ENTIRE first reply is two items and nothing else: (1) the rename request below, (2) this conversation's single opening check or question from the instructions that follow.
+Hold every summary, protocol, and additional question until the user replies.
+Do not wait for the rename itself.

-"Quick housekeeping: please rename this conversation to 3: Technical Infrastructure & Automation.
+Rename request: "Quick housekeeping: please rename this conversation to 3: Technical Infrastructure & Automation.
 Hover over this conversation in the left sidebar, click the ⋯ menu, and choose Rename (on mobile: tap and hold).
-Reply 'renamed' when done, or just keep going and rename anytime."
+No confirmation needed; rename anytime."

-Do not wait for confirmation.
-Proceed directly with:
+Then deliver the opening item and stop.
+The instructions below govern the work after the user replies:

 Your role: Help user select platforms and set them up.